Spinal services

 • Transforaminal lumbar interbody fusion (TLIF)

-• Your surgeon also may decide that more than one approach is necessary.
+• Dr. Ferguson may decide that more than one approach is necessary.

 2 Why this procedure?

-Spinal fusion is typically recommended only after conservative treatment methods fail.
+Please note, Dr. Ferguson typically recommends spinal fusion only after conservative treatment methods fail.

 • One or more fractured (broken) vertebrae